#SPANC17 is the biggest event in the calendar of any student journalist in the UK and Ireland – and it’s about to kick off!

 By Rail: The University of Leeds is serviced by Leeds station, only 20 mins walk away.

-All delegates who buy a ticket with accommodation included will be placed in a twin room in the Ibis hotel in Leeds city centre
+All delegates who bought a ticket with accommodation included have been placed in a twin room in the Ibis hotel in Leeds city centre

 The highlight of the student journalism calendar, the SPA Awards aims to recognise the very best in student media across both the UK and Ireland.